onreal/up-cache/README.md

 cannot afford, you just have to follow the wordpress developers guidelines when you work on your theme or plugin.

-There are some known limitations with some themes and builders, but I'm working toward Up Cache to fix those issues by itself.
+There are some known limitations with some themes and builders, but I'm working toward Up Cache rules in order to fix those compatibility issues.
-Example:
- - Elementor builder unification support
- - BuddyBoss Theme support.
-Implemented by ignoring by default BuddyBoss assets, but this is not what we want to.
-Our goal is to unify and minify everything.
-Still in experimental mode

 How it works
 ------------------